Capital punishment in Indonesia: History

 The third person executed was Waluyo, also known as Kusni Kasdut, a former hero-turned-armed robber.
 Kusni Kasdut's case attracted significant media attention at that time because he was a hero of the Indonesian National Revolution, as well as for his Robin Hood-style robberies, as he committed robberies in order to distribute his gains to the poor.
 He was executed on 16 February 1980 near Gresik City, East Java.

 The Indonesian government does not issue detailed statistics about every person facing the death penalty in the country.
 In fact, "the search for precise figures is hampered by prevailing state secrecy over the death penalty."
 There were no executions since 2017, possibly as a result of intense and widespread international criticism the Indonesian government had to face for carrying out the last executions.
 President Joko Widodo has since stated that he is now open to reintroducing an official moratorium on the death penalty.
 Indonesia is well-noted as "a strong advocate against the death penalty for its citizens abroad."

+Indonesia lastly executed the condemned criminals on 29 July 2016, and since then there was no execution.
+However, Indonesian courts system still awarding death penalty to criminals of various offenses, resulting in backlog of Indonesian death row inmates awaiting to be executed but cannot be executed.
+As of 9 October 2025, there are 596 death row inmates in Indonesia, increased from 562 in 2024, as recorded in death row statistics by Directorate General of Correction, Ministry of Immigration and Correction, as obtained by Institute for Criminal Justice Reform, an Indonesian NGO.
+A 2025 bill prepared by President Prabowo Subianto's Ministry of Law Directorate General of Legislation, Bill on Implementation of the Death Penalty, proposed swift execution within 30 days after the court process finalized and final decision issued by the Attorney General to be carried out by Police.

 Historical use of hanging

 Despite Indonesia using Law No. 2/PNPS/1964 that mandated execution by firing squad, until 2023, Article No. 11 of Indonesian Criminal Code still mandated that executions must be performed by hanging and the part remains written in the code.
-This part is a piece of law from the colonial era, as Indonesian Criminal Code inherited from Dutch East Indies Criminal Code, but the article is superseded by Law No. 2/PNPS/1964 in practice.
-During the Dutch colonial era, executions were performed by public hanging at town parks and may be considered barbaric, as the hanging was performed by short drop hanging, in which 3 executioners played their role in the death of the condemned prisoner.
-One would open a trap door, one would pull the legs of the prisoner, and another would push the prisoner's shoulder below, so the condemned prisoner's death was hastened.
+This part was a piece of law from the colonial era, as Indonesian Criminal Code inherited from Dutch East Indies Criminal Code, but the article is superseded by Law No. 2/PNPS/1964 in practice.